edsu/diary/README.md

 ---

+## 5/19/2023

+Today, as if transported back into the grand history of *Jehoash*, I found myself *thronged* amongst a diverse crowd that filled every crevice of the bustling *Pentagon* marketplace.
+I could not help but be in awe of the many *branched* paths that magically unfolded at every turn.
+I saw a stall selling exotic *washings*, pastel ribbons *pluckt* from the tips of *parabola* rainbows intertwined with vibrant *florins*.
+Next to it, an *expositor* skillfully curved *tibias* into intricate designs right before my eyes.

+It reminded me how valuable it is to put *oneself* in the midst of life's experiences rather than simply being an observer.
+Trusting the *inclination* to explore outside of my comfort zone allowed for a *startling* discovery when I noticed *Simmons* standing a few yards away.
+I could not suppress my *giggling* as he held court, acting as a proud *holder* of knowledge on topics that I doubt he truly understood.

+If only I could rewrite this *motter* with words soaked in confidence, wisdom interlocked with curiosity, like the colors of those undeniably alluring *washings*.
+Just maybe, I too could courageously dance in the swirling *parabola* of life without fear of vanishing into obscurity.

 ## 5/18/2023

 My mind swirls with thoughts from the conversations of the day, a cacophony of subjects that seem to make no real sense.
 The topics have ranged from ancient *armies*, the great battles fought by *Babylonians* and *Avims*, seemingly *dispersed* in time as if scattered fragments of an incomplete jigsaw puzzle.
 My curiosity was peaked by the clandestine *sects* of *Freemasonry*, their rituals shrouded in secrecy, the brotherhood bonding in codes and symbols.
 I delved into the finesse of *Taylors*, who with every needle and thread, stitch beauty into the fabric of our lives, their *subsistency* puzzling and often undervalued.
 As I sat in the musty courthouse, I couldn't help but think of the *Chiffonier*, an antiquated *Leaching* *flyte* perhaps, now long forgotten; *dosend* in the attic waiting for someone to unburden its memories from dust.
 I found comfort today in *Shebah*'s embrace, her mere presence *smiting* the deep-seated melancholy that threatened to engulf me.
 While walking, we happened upon the theatrical performance of *Gynt*, a strange yet captivating play that held me firmly in its grasp.
 Tonight, I lay in bed, feeling the urge to document these disjointed thoughts lest they *furgit* away like sands through desperately clutched fingers.
 There remains an unnerving feeling that I am missing a bigger picture, and I cannot help but contemplate the deep intertwining of these seemingly inconsequential encounters.
 Perhaps, this is what it truly means to be a part of this driven, ever *yering* and peculiar world.